Janipher/system_engineering-devops/0x00-shell_basics/README.md

-Script that displays current directories content including hidden files in long format
+Script that diplays the current directory contents including hidden files in long format